desecho/movies/README.rst

 1. Edit ``env_docker.sh``

-Note: Static files are not served in docker so you will need to put a URL to your static files there in ``STATIC_URL`` variable.
+Note: static files are not served in docker so you will need to put a URL to your static files there in ``STATIC_URL`` variable.

 2. Run ``make docker-build``
 3. Run ``make-docker-run``